-At the SMA Law Group, we want to take some time to explain what these charges mean, their penalties, and discuss how we can help.
-If you need an Indiana County fraud charges attorney, call us today.
+At the SMT Legal, we want to take some time to explain what these charges mean, their penalties, and discuss how we can help.
+If you need a fraud charges attorney, call us today.

 Today, we want to briefly review both fraud and embezzlement.
 While the two charges often go hand-in-hand, there are some differences.

 Embezzlement is a type of financial fraud that is done by a person who has been entrusted with certain property or finances.
 You may hear the term fiduciary duty used when these charges come up:

 - A person with fiduciary duty holds a legal or ethical responsibility to another person, company, or entity and must act in a way that will benefit them.

 Embezzlement can be committed in many ways by people in various positions: